guppybot/tools/README.md

 ## Installation

+The Guppybot tools are intended for use on Linux systems; non-Linux unix-like environments may work but are not currently supported.
+Building the Guppybot tools requires a recent Rust stable release (1.32.0 or newer).
+Install Rust using [rustup](https://rustup.rs/).

 1. Build with `make`.
 2. Do `sudo make install` to install the frontend to `/usr/local/bin/guppyctl`.
 3. Run `guppyctl install-self` to finish the installation.